 - Check your CSULB student email regularly!
 We know you receive a lot of emails, but it is especially important now to check your email for information about classes, advising, and other campus updates.

 Check out the Beach Wellness Care Package for tools and resources to support your physical and mental wellbeing.

 The Chemistry Placement Test (CPT) will not be offered until further notice due to COVID-19.

-Students meeting one of the criteria listed below will be eligible to register for CHEM 111A in Spring 2021:
+Students meeting one of the criteria listed below will be eligible to register for CHEM 111A in Fall 2021:

 - Students with a Chemistry AP Exam scores 2 or 3.
 Contact Chemistry & Biochemistry Chair, Dr. Chris Brazier to request a permit.